This Stylist’s Showroom-Worthy BTO Is Every Girl's Dream

 If going full-on black in a HDB seems like a risk-taking move, living in an all-white space takes a whole lot of guts too.

-After all, that means having to settle in a space where the slightest dirt, dust or stain can instantly be visible.
+After all, that means having to settle in a space where even the slightest dirt, dust or stain can instantly be visible.
 All that cleaning, tidying and maintaining?
 Less dedicated individuals would shy away.

 However, for freelance fashion stylist Melanie Mak and her husband Eugene, that was just what they'd envisioned their home to be.
 Against all odds, their bright, showroom-worthy HDB decked in head-to-toe white maintains its spotlessly clean look, every single day.